scottaohara/aria_links/README.md

 ## Usage

-Since ARIA links require JavaScript to work, this script allows for two base mark-up patterns to construct the fake links, that will gracefully degrade if JavaScript is unavailable.
+Since ARIA links require JavaScript to work, this script allows for two base mark-up patterns to construct the fake links.
+Each will gracefully degrade if JavaScript is unavailable.

 __Option 1:__
 Use this mark-up if you are a-ok with your link just being text if JavaScript is unavailable.